zakrzewskipawel/kontrola_serwisowa/README.md

 </p>
 </h1>

 ## Project Overview 🎉
-Service Controls.
+Service Control.
 When a user first enters the site, they will see a sing in / sign up form.
 I used Firebase for authentication.
-Once logged in, you can add and search for recent entries related to car service.
-You can add: date, name, cost, mileage.
+Once logged in, the user can add and search for recent entries related to the car service.
+You can add, edit or delete an entry.
 ## Tech/framework used 🔧
 - Flutter
 - Dart